 If you suspect a mold problem in your home, office or school you need a consultant to evaluate the problem that has no financial interest in the cleanup.
 Many Chicago area companies offer low-cost mold testing, which is the “loss leader” for expensive and potentially unnecessary mold remediation.

-We recommend hiring a mold test company that has no financial interest in mold cleanup, remediation and chemical products.
-Indoor Science is Chicago area’s top mold testing and mold inspection company for a reason.
-We have no conflicts of interest, we won’t try to sell you anything, we don’t perform remediation (nor do our family members and friends), and we receive no kick-backs from any companies.
+We recommend hiring a mold test company that has no financial interest in mold cleanup, remediation, and chemical products.
+Indoor Science is the Chicago area’s top mold testing and mold inspection company for a reason.
+We have no conflicts of interest, we won’t try to sell you anything, we don’t perform remediation (nor do our family members), and we receive no kick-backs from any companies.
 Any recommendations we make have your best interests in mind.
 Call (312) 920-9393 to set up an appointment today.

 What do our mold inspections include?

 What you get with most other mold inspections: someone comes out and collects a mold test in the middle of the property and one outside as a comparison.
 These mold testers will email you the laboratory results with no interpretation.
 They will give you no recommendations for corrective measures, or worse, hand you an over-inflated proposal for their company to do the work.